coleifer/unqlite-python/docs/api.rst

         Create the collection if it does not exist.

+        :returns: true on success, false if collection already exists.

     .. py:method:: drop()

         Drop the collection, deleting all records.

+        :returns: true on success, false if collection does not exist.

     .. py:method:: exists()

         :returns: boolean value indicating whether the collection exists.

+    .. py:method:: creation_date()

+        :returns: the timestamp the collection was created (if exists) or None.

+    .. py:method:: set_schema([_schema=None[, **kwargs]])

+        Set the schema metadata associated with the collection.
+The schema is **not enforced by the database engine**, and is for metadata purposes.

+        :param dict _schema: a mapping of field-name to data-type, or
+        :param kwargs: key/value mapping of field to data-type.
+        :returns: true on success, false on failure.

+    .. py:method:: get_schema()

+        Get the schema metadata associated with the collection.

+        :returns: mapping of field-name to data-type on success, or None.

     .. py:method:: last_record_id()